leezhenghui/leezhenghui.github.io/_posts/2018-12-01-io-strategy-dive-into-libev-libeio.md

   The non-pollable resoruces would be:

-    - The target file fd does not support the backend , e.g: the regular file to epoll in linux, therefore can't be pollable manner.
+    - The target file fd is not supported by the underlaying demultiplexer(in libev code,we call it `backend`), e.g: the regular disk file is not supported by epoll in linux.

       > ![Tips]({{ site.url }}/assets/ico/tip.png)
       >
       > For the fd of regular disk file, it can't work with epoll, a EPERM error will returned if you do that.
-BTW, it can work with `poll` and `select` based backend to perform a pollable fashion, but the read/write operation actually running in a blocking I/O mode, that is definitely we need to avoid in a event-loop, as it will potentially introduce "world-stop"(assuming a single process/thread usage) situations and slow donw the whole event processing.
+BTW, `poll` and `select` based backend can support disk file fd, but the read/write operation actually running in a blocking I/O mode, that is definitely we need to be aware of, and in a single thread event-loop application, we need to avoid this kind of usage, as it may potentially introduce "world-stop" due to the I/O blocking operation(espcially for a disk file `read` call, I guess `write` operation may be better than `read` operation in this case, as it just put the data to memory buffer and return), and slow down the whole iteration of event processing.

     - The resources run in an ultimate async manner,  adopt to the pollable mode. e.g: signal.

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/blockingio-convertor.png" alt="blockingio-convertor" width="110" height="50">

-  The blocking I/O fd(e.g: regular disk file, which does not work in a real non-blocking manner) is supported by libev with additional handling to align with other non-blocking I/O, keep them a same operation interface.
-However, this kind of usage is not recommended due to poor performance.
-Especially, when using `epoll` as backend, libev struggle to provide a compatible behavior with a fault-tolerance logic for EPERM" error(please refer to code line 120 and line 222 for more details).
-However, Some best practices on blocking I/O operation is, convert it to an async manner via multi-thread or signal, and adopt to event loop via either `eventfd` or a `self-pipe` patterns.
+  For regular disk file fd, which does not work in a real non-blocking manner, it is not supported by epoll directly.
+To unify the programming interface shape for all of fd, libev make some additional efforts to adopt it on epoll based demultiplexer, including provide fault-tolerance logic for EPERM" error and handle these I/O fds in a separate data model and put them to event-loop queue.(please refer to code line 120 and line 222 for more details).
+Please keep in mind, run disk file fd in this way will get a poor performance.
+AFAIK, the best practice on blocking I/O operation is, convert it to an async fashion operation(either via multi-thread or signal) and adopt to event-loop processing via a `eventfd` or `pipe` file.

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/signal-convertor.png" alt="signal-convertor" width="110" height="50">

-  There are two kinds of underlying techologies can be used in the convertor to adopt signal to the event loop processing.
+  There are two kinds of underlying techologies can be used in the convertor to adopt signal to the event-loop processing.

     - [A] signalfd